-- Students will make progress and apply their specific literacy skills to shared and independent reading and writing activities in English. - Students will make progress in their reading development. - Students will make progress in their writing development. - Students will make gains in accreditation. - Students will be self-directed learners. - · Learners who are empathetic and understanding
+- Students will make progress in their reading development. - Students will make progress in their writing development. - Students will make progress in the areas of speaking and listening. - Students will experience and demonstrate an understanding of a range of fiction and non-fiction stories, poems and plays. - Students will make gains in accreditation. - Students will be self-directed learners. - Learners who are empathetic and understanding